M8tth3/LabNotebook/_posts/2023-10-29-individual.md

 ## What I want to improve
 - Ability to load progress after closing the tab
 - Error with upgrade screen
+- make the settings option do something
+- Make the character image during the boss battle change
 - Change the cmd logic

 ## Struggles: